At which campus can I study this program?

 The Secondary Education Social Studies major prepares students to meet the requirements as established by the Pennsylvania Department of Education, to be certified for the Social Studies Instructional I Certificate.
 The major prepares students to teach history, government, economics, geography, psychology, sociology, and anthropology.

 Students are challenged to prepare for teaching assignments at the middle and high school level, and in diverse settings characterized as rural, urban, and suburban.
-The art and science of teaching in secondary schools is undergoing significant transformation as new technologies, time allocation for instruction, and new instructional strategies are impacting the delivery of social studies instruction.
+The art and science of teaching social studies in secondary schools is undergoing significant transformation as new technologies, new issues and considerations, and new instructional strategies are all having an impact on the delivery of social studies instruction.

-Students admitted to the program must have the appropriate clearances.
+Students admitted to the program must submit and renew annually the appropriate clearances.
 These include FBI fingerprint check, Act 151 child abuse history clearance, and Act 34 criminal record check.
+Additionally, documentation a clear tuberculosis (TB) test must be submitted no more than 90 days prior to any clinical field placement.

-Students thinking seriously about entering the education program should plan their freshman and sophomore years carefully.
+Students thinking seriously about entering the education program should plan their freshman and sophomore years carefully, following the Suggested Academic Plan as closely as possible.
 Semesters 5 through 8 are very structured.

 What is Secondary Education Social Studies?